 Ten years ago, when Izumi was a child, his parents starred in a commercial for a bridal magazine called Happy Wedding.
 The little girl who was supposed to appear in the commercial didn’t show up because her flight got canceled, so Izumi’s mother suggests dressing Izumi up as a girl.
 The director loved how cute he looked, so Izumi ended up starring opposite a boy named Ichijo Ryoma.
 Ichijo has now become a wildly popular actor.

 The series ended pretty much as I expected it to, with Izumi and Ichijo becoming a couple.
-With the way this episode ended, it could work as an ending for the series, but if there’s more content in the manga that hasn’t been covered, there could always be the potential for a second season if the first season performed well enough.
-All I know at this point is that there’s an OVA that’s scheduled to be released in Japan with an upcoming volume of the manga, and I have no idea what that’s going to cover.
+With the way this episode ended, it could work as an ending for the series.
+However, if there’s more content in the manga that hasn’t been covered, there could always be the potential for a second season if the first season performed well enough.

 Overall, I thought Love Stage!! was an ok series, but it’s not something I’d personally rush to see again anytime soon.
-I’m not saying that because it’s a boys-love title, because if this had been a series with a straight couple that was done in this manner, I’d feel the same way.
-But I’m glad I got to see this as a free stream and be able to say that I’ve seen it once.
+I’m not saying that because it’s a boys’ love title, because if this had been a series with a straight couple that was done in this manner, I’d feel the same way.
+But I’m glad I got to see this as a simulcast and be able to say that I’ve seen it once.

 However, if you’re a fan of boys’ love anime, then you’ll probably have a strong appreciation for Love Stage!!

 Additional Anime Spotlights: